dancespiele/yew_styles/README.md

 ## Rust Docs

-You can also see all the yewstyle documentation in rust docs [here](https://docs.rs/crate/yew_styles).
+You can also see all the Yew Style documentation in rust docs [here](https://docs.rs/crate/yew_styles).
-It include description and examples for each component
+It includes description and examples for each component

 ## Run the tests
 Inside of the project run: